hiblaphp/promise/README.md

 outward accurately.
 For this to work, the library needs to reliably distinguish between two fundamentally different situations:

-When something goes wrong inside a collection, the combinator can cancel the remaining siblings knowing that those cancellations will only trigger `onCancel()` hooks — never `catch()` handlers, never error propagation, never corrupted error reporting.
-The cancellation is invisible to the error handling path.
-This means the `catch()` at the top of the chain receives exactly one error — the one that actually caused the failure — and nothing else leaks through.

-That is structured concurrency: the lifetime and failure scope of every operation in a group is controlled by the collection that owns them, and cleanup is guaranteed without any of that cleanup being mistaken for a failure.
-The cancelled state is what makes the boundary between "something failed" and "we are cleaning up after a failure" precise and enforceable at the type level rather than by convention.

-This is not just a cleaner API — the cancelled state is the **prerequisite** that makes structured concurrency semantically correct.
-The two concepts are directly linked.

-Structured concurrency requires that when one operation in a group fails, all sibling operations can be cleanly stopped and the failure reason propagates outward accurately.
-For this to work, the library needs to reliably distinguish between two fundamentally different situations:

 - A promise that **rejected on its own** — something went wrong, the error should propagate
 - A promise that was **cancelled as a side effect** of a sibling failing —